ACT Veterans Grants Program

 ACT Grants, Grants - Open grants

-This program aims to support veterans and their families’ wellbeing and social inclusion.
+ACT Veterans Grants Program aims to support veterans and their families’ well-being and social inclusion.

 Non-recurrent grants of up to $10,000 (GST exclusive) are available for projects which will be completed by 31 July 2021 that support the program’s funding priorities.

 If more than one organisation applies for funding to work together to deliver a project, the total funding provided for the project cannot exceed $5,000.